Madymo/Madymo/README.md

 Here on GitHub i put some Projects that i build in my traineeship.
 Also i have an account on GitLab on the next weeks i update Booth so that i have on Hub and Lab all the same Repositorys.
-Im interestetd in getting Practice in Programming atm i usw Cä, Blazor, Html, Css and Javascript.
+Im interestetd in getting Practice in Programming atm i use C#, Blazor, Html, Css and Javascript.
 If you know some Projects wehre i can learn some Teamplay and apperiance my skills please contact me.